nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 - the most recently added symptom/diagnosis/prescription, which corresponds to the most recently executed `record` command

 `Patient.java` contains:
-- the patient's identification number, which uniquely identifies the patient
+- the patient's NRIC/FIN number, which uniquely identifies the patient
 - a `TreeMap<LocalDate, Record>` which maps the patient's consultation dates to the visit records for that date

+`Data.java`,
+- stores a `SortedMap<String, Patient>`, which maps the patient's NRIC/FIN number to their corresponding `Patient` instance
+- implements methods to add new patients and delete existing patients
+- implements methods to load an existing patient's medical records

 ### Storage Component
 ### Common Classes